AruneSR/Baigiamasis-Darbas/README.md

 Steps:

-1. Click "User Login" icon
-2. Enter valid email address
-3. Enter valid password
-4. Click "Submit" button
+1. Login to user account
-5. Choose from meniu "My Pets" section
+2. Choose from meniu "My Pets" section
-6. Click "Add New Pet"
+3. Click "Add New Pet"
-7. Fill in information
+4. Fill in information
-8. Click "Submit" botton
+5. Click "Submit" botton

 Expected Result - After entering information, you get massage "Your pet succeesfully add it"